 FULL PERFORMANCE KNOWLEDGE, SKILLS, ABILITIES AND PERSONAL CHARACTERISTICS:

-Possession of a valid NYS Motor Vehicles Operator’s License at the time of appointment.
-A vehicle may be necessary.
+Possession of a valid NYS Motor Vehicles Operator’s License at time of appointment.
+Vehicle may be necessary.

 APPLICANTS MUST MEET THE REQUIREMENTS AS OUTLINED ABOVE.
 THIS POSITION IS A COMPETITIVE CLASS CIVIL SERVICE POSITION (RESIDENCY REQUIREMENTS ARE BELOW) THAT MAY BE FILLED ON A PROVISIONAL BASIS PENDING THE OUTCOME OF THE CIVIL SERVICE EXAMINATION.